Lenses & mirrors

 The sheer complexity of today’s lithography optics makes delivering high-quality optical systems a massive engineering challenge.
 But it also brings a unique opportunity to control every exposure with immense precision.
 Thousands of actuators allow the exact position and orientation of individual lens and mirror elements to be minutely adjusted to ensure the perfect image on the wafer every time.

-For example, the repeated intense light pulses used in lithography cause the optical system to warm up, which leads to distortions in the lens.
+Why are these adjustments needed?
+A working lithography system isn’t static.
+For example, the repeated intense light pulses used in lithography cause the optical system to warm up, which leads to distortions.
 These changes may be measured in millikelvins and nanometers, but that’s still enough to lead to defective microchips.
-Actuators in the optical elements can actively compensate for these lens heating effects.
+Actuators in the optical elements actively compensate for these heating effects.

 EUV needs mirrors

-Other lithography machines use lenses to focus light.
-But there are no lenses for extreme ultraviolet (EUV) lithography.
+DUV lithography machines use lenses to focus light.
+But there are no lenses for EUV lithography.
 Since most materials absorb EUV light, the lenses would absorb the light in the system.
-Instead, we developed a brand-new optical system that uses ultra-smooth, multilayer mirrors inside a vacuum chamber.
-Each mirror has over 100 layers of materials that are carefully chosen and precisely engineered to maximize the reflection of EUV light.
+Instead, we developed a brand-new optical system that uses ultrasmooth, multilayer mirrors inside a vacuum chamber.
+Each mirror has over 100 layers of materials that were carefully chosen and precisely engineered to maximize the reflection of EUV light.

-Flatness is crucial.
+Flatness is also crucial for EUV reflection.
 The mirrors are polished to a smoothness of less than one atom’s thickness.
-To put that in perspective, if the mirrors were the size of Germany, the tallest ‘mountain’ would be just 1 mm high.
+To put that in perspective, if the mirrors were the size of Germany, the tallest ‘mountain’ would be just 1 millimeter high.

 Overachieving with overlay control